 Saving money is also a way of providing for the future.
 With the fixed pension plan (pillar 3a), you benefit in two ways: by making regular payments into a retirement savings account 3a or into a life insurance 3a plan, you provide for old age while also enjoying various tax benefits.
 The retirement fund especially designed for retirement planning also allows you to take advantage of the opportunities of the stock market.

 Accrue assets with securities

 You don’t have to leave your money in a savings account.
 There are more attractive alternatives offering higher returns, especially if you’re looking to make a long-term investment.
 A funds saving plan means you benefit from the performance of the financial markets.
 You systematically build up your assets by making regular payments.
 You also benefit from the The link will open in a new window cost averaging effect: When prices are high, fewer fund units are purchased but more are acquired when they are low.
 This pays off over the longer term.
-The online funds guide helps you to determine your personal investor profile and the most suitable fund for your funds saving plan.

 Start early and keep going for as long as possible